 Email marketing has become an effective and flexible tool for promoting your product or services.
 If carried out properly, it helps attract and retain customers by allocating the minimum budget.

+According to recent Email Usage Statistics in 2019 report, the U.S. workers will receive an average of 126 emails a day.
 59% of B2B digital marketers believe that compared to other marketing channels, email is one of the most efficient in regards to revenue generation.

 However, to achieve the best results, it is important to know how to balance and not to go too far with the amount of sent emails.
 Additionally, you should know how to measure whether your overall strategy works successfully or you have to modify it.